Hpotato0/os-project-3-hello-scheduler-team-10/README.md

 ```

 ## 1. Implementation Overview
 A WRR(Weighted Round Robin) scheduler is implemented, and replaces the CFS scheduler.
+The WRR scheduler manages a queue of runnable tasks per cpu.
+The task at the front of the queue gets executed for a timeslice proportional to its weight, then gets sent to the back of the queue.

 We defined a new scheduler class `wrr_sched_class` and implemented the necessary 'member functions'.
 The new functions are mostly implemented in `kernel/sched/wrr.c`.
 The kernel code has been modified in various locations-mainly `kernel/sched/core.c`, `include/linux/sched.h`, `kernel/sched/sched.h`, `init/init_task.c`-to register & support the new scheduler class.
+Two new system calls(`sched_setweight`, `sched_getweight`) are also implemented in `kernel/sched/core.c` to interact with the new WRR scheduler.

 ## 2. Implementation: Registering WRR into Structs
 **include/linux/sched.h**